-4.1.3 Stream Gradient
+4.1.3 Effects of Gradient on Stream Habitat

-A review of the general habitat characteristics of tributaries within the impoundment study area indicates that stream gradient appears to be the most important topographical feature affecting the lotic habitats.
-Other stream characteristics, including channel morphology, water velocities and substrate type are directly influenced by stream gradient.
+General habitat evaluations of tributaries within the impoundment study area indicates that stream gradient is the most important topographical feature affecting the lotic habitats.
+Stream characteristics, including channel morphology, water velocities and substrate type are directly influenced by stream gradient.
 High gradient streams in the impoundment study areas generally have larger substrates, more narrow and shallow stream channels, higher water velocities and are more likely to contain fish passage barriers than low gradient streams.

-An evaluation of the gradient of individual streams indicates that there is relatively little change in gradient between the reach of stream below the PIE and a five mile reach immediately above the PIE on most streams.
+An evaluation of the gradient of individual streams indicates that there is relatively little change in gradient between the reach of stream below the PIE and a five mile reach immediately above the PIE on most streams within the impoundment study area.
 Accordingly, the habitat of these individual tributary reaches is also similar except for obvious habitat differences due to changes in gradient which occur within Deadman and Kosina Creek above and below the PIE.